opensearch-project/documentation-website/_opensearch/install/tar.md

       hostname opensearch-sql                       2.1.0.0
       ```

-## Step 4: Set Up OpenSearch in Your Environment
+## Step 4: Set up OpenSearch in your environment

-Users that do not have prior experience with OpenSearch may want a list of recommended settings to get started with the service.
+Users who do not have prior experience with OpenSearch may want a list of recommended settings in order to get started with the service.
 By default, OpenSearch is not bound to a network interface and cannot be reached by external hosts.
-Additionally, security settings are either undefined (greenfield install) or are populated by default usernames and passwords if you ran the security demo script by invoking `opensearch-tar-install.sh`.
-The following recommendations will enable a user to bind OpenSearch to a network interface, create and sign TLS certifications, and configure basic authentication.
+Additionally, security settings are either undefined (greenfield install) or populated by default usernames and passwords if you ran the security demo script by invoking `opensearch-tar-install.sh`.
+The following recommendations will enable a user to bind OpenSearch to a network interface, create and sign TLS certificates, and configure basic authentication.

-The following recommended settings will allow users to:
+The following recommended settings will allow you to:

-- Bind OpenSearch to an IP or network inteface on the host.
+- Bind OpenSearch to an IP or network interface on the host.
 - Set initial and max JVM heap sizes.
 - Define an environment variable that points to the bundled JDK.
-- Configure your own TLS certificates - no third-party Certificate Authority required.
+- Configure your own TLS certificates - no third-party certificate authority (CA) is required.
 - Create an admin user with a custom password.

-If you ran the security demo script then you will need to manually reconfigure settings that were modified.
+If you ran the security demo script, then you will need to manually reconfigure settings that were modified.
 Refer to Security Plugin [Configuration]({{site.url}}{{site.baseurl}}/opensearch/configuration/) for guidance before proceeding.
 {:.note}

 Before modifying any configuration files, it's always a good idea to save a backup copy before making changes.
 The backup file can be used to revert any issues caused by a bad configuration.